costa-group/forves/README.md

 	     /lib64/ld-linux-x86-64.so.2 (0x00007f5fbe8a8000)

-   * `bin/static_checker`: binary checker statically compiled
+   * `bin/static_checker`: binary checker statically linked

 The virtual machine also contains the Coq source code, Debian packages, and the required Coq libraries to compile the EVM equivalence checker from scratch.
 It depends on the following components:

    * The Coq Proof Assistant, version 8.15.0
    * OCaml 4.13.1